Automated contract negotiation platform Pactum raises $11M

 Pactum isn’t purely about helping its own customers — it has to benefit both sides, as any typical negotiation would.

-“This is the quickest way to reach a Pareto optimal outcome — which is a situation where one party (supplier or the enterprise) cannot be better off without making the other party worse off,” Korjus said.
+“This is the quickest way to reach a Pareto optimal outcome — which is a situation where one party (supplier or the enterprise) can be better off without making the other party worse off,” Korjus said.

 Show me the money

-Founded out of Estonia in 2019, Pactum is now headquartered in Mountain View, California and had previously raised around $4 million in funding.
-With another $11 million in the bank, the company is now well-financed to scale its technology beyond the handful of enterprises it was already working with to refine its AI smarts.
+Founded out of Estonia in 2019, Pactum is now headquartered in Mountain View, California.
+The company had previously raised around $4 million in funding and with another $11 million in the bank is now well-financed to scale its technology beyond the handful of enterprises it was already working with to refine its AI smarts.

 In other words, Pactum is now officially open for business, and it plans to build a platform that can “simultaneously work with many new enterprise customers on multiple deployments,” according to Korjus.